anatoly314/async-habr-translate/README.md

 ### Static methods

 Promises have six useful static methods.
-We have already covered two of them - Promise.resolve and Promise.reject.
+We have already covered two of them - `Promise.resolve` and `Promise.reject`.
 Let's take a look at the other four.

 For clarity, let's write a function that will help us get a settled promise after a certain time:
 ```javascript